1. Google Image Inspiration: Dreamlines

 Google House is an interesting concept offering you a chance to build a house using Google Images.
 It builds unpredictable, dynamic image collages using your house-related search queries.

 I am not sure about the practical application of this one but it certainly offers a fun and addictive experience.

 5. Honorable Mention: Google Swirl

-A post about Google Images Search visualizations would be incomplete without including the official Google Labs project: Google Image Swirl (here’s MUO review of this cool image search from Google Labs) – it is more search-related than any of the projects listed above but it does spur creativity by creating and visualizing the structure of results based on their visual and semantic similarities.
+A post about Google Images Search visualizations would be incomplete without including the official Google Labs project: [NO LONGER WORKS] Google Image Swirl (here’s MUO review of this cool image search from Google Labs) – it is more search-related than any of the projects listed above but it does spur creativity by creating and visualizing the structure of results based on their visual and semantic similarities.

 Think of this as a huge family tree for images on the Internet: by clicking on images, more subsequent circles and related images are created.

 For example, in ambiguous queries such as “machine”, Image Swirl separates the top search results into categories such as “automation”, “computers”, “robotics”, etc.

 Are you aware of any interesting Google Image Search visualization projects?
 Please share them in the comments!